osrf/gazebo_tutorials/aerodynamics/tutorial.md

 * [CessnaPlugin](http://gazebosim.org/api/code/dev/classgazebo_1_1CessnaPlugin.html):
-This model plugin exposes the topic `~/cessna_c172/control` for controlling the thrust and control surfaces via Gazebo messages.
+This model plugin exposes the topic `~/cessna_c172/control` for controlling the thrust and control surfaces via Gazebo-classic messages.
 It also publishes the state of the model into the topic `~/cessna_c172/state`.
 Please, read the documentation included in the header file of this plugin for a detailed explanation of its required and optional parameters.
 Here is the plugin block included in our